domijin/experimentation-mvp/README.md

 # Flask + GrowthBook E-Commerce MVP

-A lightweight e-commerce demo showcasing GrowthBook's A/B testing capabilities with two live experiments:
+A lightweight e-commerce demo showcasing self-hosted GrowthBook's A/B testing capabilities with two live experiments:
 1. UI Color Scheme (light vs dark)
 2. Item Link Behavior (same-tab vs new-tab)

 ## 🎯 Project Goals

-- Demonstrate GrowthBook's feature flag capabilities in a real-world context
+- Demonstrate GrowthBook's feature flag capabilities in a self-hosted environment
 - Show how to implement A/B testing in a Flask application
 - Provide a simple, self-contained example that can be run locally
-- No external dependencies beyond GrowthBook's CDN
+- No external dependencies or services required

 ## 🚀 Quick Start